 Current Estimate of Hookah Use in the U.S.

-Internationally, hookah use is on the rise with young adults and trends in the United States are similar to these global patterns.
-A 2009 study at the University of Nevada, Las Vegas (UNLV) found that almost 19 percent of college students there had tried hookah smoking, with 17 percent reporting they had smoked hookah in the last 30 days.
+A 2010 study at the University of Nevada, Las Vegas (UNLV) found that 15.2 percent of college students there had tried hookah smoking in the last 30 days.

 Hookah Bars and Cafes